DarthBanjo/starwarsd6-essentialcompanion-od6s/templateinfo.md

 - I added the Artist skill to the Holovid celebrity.
 I'll probably also add it to the Snivvian Artist.
 - I added Equipment Repair to some engineer/tinker-types, since this Technical skill was added after most of these templates were created.
 - A few of the Quarren Templates were written so poorly..
 I felt that the Deep Hunter especially was a missed opportunity to work on aquatic vehicles.
 I added those skills.
-- I added the Sith Apprentice to add some variety in force users, based off a character from Galaxy Guide 16.
+- I created the Sith Apprentice to add some variety and allow for a dark-side force user, based off a gamemaster character from Galaxy Guide 16.
 - I added the Peacemaker template based off a character in the Tales of the Jedi Companion.
 - I added (A) Computer Engingeering to the Slicer template.
 - I found some homebrew Dark Side templates in Galaxy Guide 14: The Dark Side.
 Their stats were all balanced at 18D, but their starting Force powers and equipment were not.
 I have included these four, but reduced their number of starting powers/equipment for balance.
 I've increased their starting Dark Side Points to 3 each to match the Sith Apprentice gamemaster character.
 I may have also rewritten background and personality capsules.